Tunisia national football team

-The Tunisia national football team, represents Tunisia in men's international association football competitions, and is controlled by the Fédération Tunisienne de Football (Tunisian Football Federation).
+The Tunisia national football team represents Tunisia in men's international association football competitions, and is controlled by the Tunisian Football Federation (TFF).
 The team competes under the Confederation of African Football (CAF) on the continental level, and is affiliated with FIFA for global competitions.
 Additionally, the team is a member of the Union of North African Football (UNAF) and the Union of Arab Football Associations (UAFA).
 The team is colloquially known as Eagles of Carthage by fans and the media, with the bald eagle serving as its symbol.
 Their home kit is primarily white and their away kit is red, which is a reference to the national flag of the country.
-The team has qualified for the FIFA World Cup six times and the Africa Cup of Nations 21 times, and has appeared in four editions of Summer Olympics and participated once in the FIFA Confederation Cup.
+The team has qualified for the FIFA World Cup seven times and the Africa Cup of Nations 22 times, and has appeared in four editions of Summer Olympics and participated once in the FIFA Confederation Cup.
 Since 2001, Tunisia's home stadium is the Hammadi Agrebi Stadium in Radès, Tunis.
-Sami Trabelsi is the current head coach since 10 February 2025.

 Tunisia's first match after independence was against Libya, which they won 4–2.
 The team qualified for the FIFA World Cup for the first time in 1978 as the only representative of the continent, and became the first African and Arab team to win a World Cup match by beating Mexico 3–1 in the first game.
 Tunisia holds the most consecutive appearances in the Africa Cup of Nations, with 17, qualifying for every tournament between 1994 and 2025.
 By winning the 2004 African Cup of Nations, they qualified for the 2005 FIFA Confederations Cup and was eliminated in the group stage.
 The team qualified twice for the African Nations Championship, winning the title in their first appearance in 2011, while also competing in the FIFA Arab Cup three times, winning the title in the inaugural edition in 1963 and finishing second in 2021.
 Radhi Jaïdi, with 105 international matches, holds the record for the number of matches played for Tunisia while Issam Jemâa, with 36 goals, is their all-time highest scorer.
 Their highest-ever FIFA Men's World Ranking was 14th in April and May 2018, while their lowest rank was 65th in July 2010.

 On 13 October 2025, Tunisia became the first team in history to qualify for the World Cup without conceding a goal, during the 2026 World Cup qualifying campaign.